medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 ## 2.2 Different Reliable Messaging scenarios

-This section provides a description of the different types of Reliable Messaging scenarios in generic terms.
-For specific handling of these scenarios for VANSEnvelope and FHIR Messages see the description in the detailed sections of the respective chapters for these subjects.
+This section describes the different types of Reliable Messaging scenarios in generic terms.
+For specific handling of these scenarios for VANSEnvelope and FHIR Messages, please see the description in the detailed sections of the respective chapters for these subjects.

 The different types of Reliable Messaging scenarios are:

-* Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request
+* Scenario #1 - Normally successful unsolicited message or request message flow with an acknowledgement request
 * Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request
 * Scenario #3 - (Re-)Sending Unchanged Message
 * Scenario #4 - Message is sent normally, acknowledgement is lost along the way